Tarim Basin: Geology

 The Tarim Basin is the result of an amalgamation between an ancient microcontinent and the growing Eurasian continent during the Carboniferous to Permian periods, a process which ended in the earliest Triassic with the closure of the Palaeo-Asian Ocean.
 At present, deformation around the margins of the basin is resulting in the microcontinental crust being pushed under Tian Shan to the north, and Kunlun Shan to the south.

 A thick succession of Paleozoic, Mesozoic and Cenozoic sedimentary rocks occupy the central parts of the basin, locally exceeding thicknesses of 15 km.
 The source rocks of oil and gas tend to be mostly Permian mudstones and, less often, Ordovician strata which experienced an intense and widespread early Hercynian karstification.
 The effect of this event are e.g. paleokarst reservoirs in the Tahe oil field.
 Below the level enriched with gas and oil is a complex Precambrian basement believed to be made up of the remnants of the original Tarim microplate, which accrued to the growing Eurasian continent in Carboniferous time.

-The snow on K2, the second-highest mountain in the world, flows into glaciers which move down the valleys to melt.
+The snow on the Karakoram mountain range flows into glaciers which move down the valleys to melt.
 The melted water forms rivers which flow down the mountains and into the Tarim Basin, never reaching the sea.
 Surrounded by desert, some rivers feed the oases where the water is used for irrigation while others flow to salt lakes and marshes.

 Lop Nur is a marshy, saline depression at the east end of the Tarim Basin.
 The Tarim River ends in Lop Nur.